 All data storage platforms are physically located in the UK, plus the company only utilises hosting facilities based in the UK.

-In terms of the GDPR, Infosec Cloud is working towards becoming fully complaint prior to the May 2018 date for the introduction of the regulation.
+In terms of the GDPR, Infosec Cloud worked towards becoming fully complaint prior to the May 2018 date for the introduction of the regulation.

 As such, our customers, partners, suppliers and employees can be confident that they are dealing with a fully compliant GDPR business and platform provider.